nglasl/silverstripe-misdirection/README.md

 ### Link Mappings

 These allow both simple and regular expression link redirections, based on priority and specificity.
-They can be used for legacy page redirection, vanity URLs, or redirection based on specific URL patterns.
+They can be used for legacy page redirection, vanity URLs (more below), or redirection based on specific URL patterns.

 ![link-mapping](images/misdirection-link-mapping.png)